KC0072015/WG-PBR/README.md

 ```

 Generate a key pair for each client device:
 ```bash
 wg genkey | tee client1_private.key | wg pubkey > client1_public.key
 ```
+* You can generate it using your device's Wireguard app as well.

 ### Step 4 — Create secrets/wg0-server.conf